 Trump addressed the crowd that afternoon, peddling the lie that lawmakers or Vice President Mike Pence could reject states' electoral votes.
 He told them to go to the Capitol and "fight like hell."
 Then he returned to the White House as they sacked the building.
-As lawmakers fled for their lives and his own supporters were shot and tramplexit Transports pictures as "very special."
+As lawmakers fled for their lives and his own supporters were shot and trampled, Trump praised the rioters as "very special."

-he democracy campaigners outfoxed their foes.
+It was his final attack on democracy, and once again, it failed.
+By standing down, the democracy campaigners outfoxed their foes.
 "We won by the skin of our teeth, honestly, and that's an important point for folks to sit with," says the Democracy Defense Coalition's Peoples.
 "There's an impulse for some to say voters decided and democracy won.
 But it's a mistake to think that this election cycle was a show of strength for democracy.
 It shows how vulnerable democracy is."